Rick Goings: Early life

 After high school, Goings served in the US Navy as a navigator on the USS Power, a World War II-era destroyer in the Red Sea during the Vietnam War.
 Goings was a platoon leader out of boot camp, and was honorably discharged from the Navy at the rank of petty officer.

 He then attended Guilford College in Greensboro, North Carolina, where he majored in History.
-In his youth Goings also worked in several retail or direct-sales positions.

 Dynamics, Inc.

 While in his senior year of college, Goings founded one of the first direct sales of home fire alarm systems - the "Pyro Sentinel Heat Detection System" distributorship, in the United States.
 He hired fellow students to work in direct sales for the heat detectors, creating "fire safety crusaders" in their neighborhoods in order to raise awareness for fire safety.
 At the time fire alarms were not common and smoke detectors hadn't been introduced yet in US homes.

 Goings dropped out of college to pursue the company full-time, split up with his partner, and reformed the company in Charlottesville, Virginia as Dynamics, Inc.

 Goings began to franchise Dynamics, and within a few years the company had 300 locations across the US.
-He led the company for fifteen years, until the Federal Government made smoke detectors mandatory and major retailers began carrying them in competition with Goings.
+He led the company for fifteen years.
 He then sold his interest in the company.